Kelechi-Okorie/alx-system_engineering-devops/README.md

-This is the readme file the system devops repo
+This is the ALX system engineering devops repository